 Sethi explains that you don’t need to pay people to invest.
-Fund managers aren’t magical, and they can’t foresee what the markets are going to do.
+Fund managers aren’t magical and can’t foresee what the markets will do.
 Sethi points out that fund managers fail with 75% of investments.
-Mutual funds often have unnecessary fees paid out to the fund manager .
+Mutual funds often have unnecessary fees paid out to the fund manager.

 “Index funds (similar to mutual funds, but managed by a computer which matches what the markets are doing) can provide better returns with much lower fees.
 So ignore the pundits’ predictions.
 Ignore the last year or two of a fund’s performance .”

-Sethi explains that the time to take moderate risks when it comes to investing is when you are younger, you have more time and are more likely to be able to rebound from a considerable loss.
-Therefore, you want to be more conservative with your investments and take fewer risks as you age .
+Sethi explains that the time to take moderate risks when investing is when you are younger; you have more time and are more likely to rebound from a considerable loss.
+Therefore, you want to be more conservative with your investments and take fewer risks as you age.

 Where should you invest? – Sethi recommends index funds as an excellent first option.
 He explains that they are less expensive than mutual funds.
 However, the downside is that you need to invest in a few different funds to ensure that you are diversifying.
 This will involve more time and research on your behalf than a mutual fund would.